 - Investigator-led study has commenced dosing

-- Immunotherapy candidate CV301 is being assessed in combination with checkpoint inhibitors in multiple solid tumors
+- Immunotherapy candidate CV301 is now being assessed in three clinical trials in combination with checkpoint inhibitors in multiple solid tumors

-COPENHAGEN, Denmark, July 11, 2018 - Bavarian Nordic A/S (OMX: BAVA, OTC: BVNRY) today announced that the first patient has been dosed in a Phase 2 study evaluating the combination therapy of its cancer vaccine, CV301, and Bristol Myers Squibb's checkpoint inhibitor, nivolumab (OPDIVO®), for the treatment of patients with resectable hepatic-limited metastatic colorectal cancer (mCRC).
+COPENHAGEN, Denmark, November 2, 2018 – Bavarian Nordic A/S (OMX: BAVA, OTC: BVNRY) today announced that the first patient has been dosed in a clinical study evaluating CV301, the Company’s targeted immunotherapy candidate, and durvalumab, AstraZeneca’s PD-L1 inhibitor, in combination with maintenance chemotherapy for patients with metastatic colorectal or pancreatic cancers.

 About Bavarian Nordic

 Bavarian Nordic is a fully integrated biotechnology company focused on the development of innovative and safe therapies against cancer and infectious diseases.
 Using our live virus vaccine platform technology, MVA-BN®, we have created a diverse portfolio of proprietary and partnered product candidates intended to improve the health and quality of life for children and adults.
-We supply our IMVAMUNE® non-replicating smallpox vaccine to the U.S. Strategic National Stockpile and other government stockpiles.
-The vaccine is approved in the European Union (under the trade name IMVANEX®) and in Canada.
-Registration studies are currently underway in the U.S. In addition to our long-standing collaboration with the U.S. government on the development of IMVAMUNE® and other medical countermeasures, our infectious disease pipeline comprises a proprietary RSV program as well as vaccine candidates for Ebola, HPV, HBV and HIV, which are developed through a strategic partnership with Janssen.
+We supply our MVA-BN® non-replicating smallpox vaccine to the U.S. Strategic National Stockpile and other government stockpiles.
+The vaccine is approved in the European Union and in Canada (under the trade names IMVANEX® and IMVAMUNE® respectively).
+In addition to our long-standing collaboration with the U.S. government on the development of medical countermeasures, our infectious disease pipeline comprises a proprietary RSV program as well as vaccine candidates for Ebola, HPV, HBV and HIV, which are developed through a strategic partnership with Janssen.
 Additionally, in collaboration with the National Cancer Institute, we have developed a portfolio of active cancer immunotherapies, designed to alter the disease course by eliciting a robust and broad anti-cancer immune response while maintaining a favorable risk-benefit profile.
 Through multiple industry collaborations, we seek to explore the potential synergies of combining our immunotherapies with other immune-modulating agents, e.g. checkpoint inhibitors.
+For more information visit www.bavarian-nordic.com or follow us on Twitter @bavariannordic.

 This announcement includes forward-looking statements that involve risks, uncertainties and other factors, many of which are outside of our control, that could cause actual results to differ materially from the results discussed in the forward-looking statements.
 Forward-looking statements include statements concerning our plans, objectives, goals, future events, performance and/or other information that is not historical information.
 All such forward-looking statements are expressly qualified by these cautionary statements and any other cautionary statements which may accompany the forward-looking statements.
 We undertake no obligation to publicly update or revise forward-looking statements to reflect subsequent events or circumstances after the date made, except as required by law.